tgvaughan/icytree/manual/manual.md

 Alternatively, simply use a mouse to drag and drop a tree file directly onto the IcyTree window.

-Once a file has been successfully loaded, it can be reloaded by selecting "Reload file" from the File menu.
-If any rerooting or clade collapsing operations have been performed on the tree, this will return it to its original state.
-Also, if the file has changed since it was originally loaded, this will load the new version.
-(Unfortunately, due to a long-standing Firefox bug, this currently only works in Google Chrome.)

 Entering trees directly
 -----------------------